Academic ophthalmology

-To enter onto this career pathway, posts are available to trainees that allow them to integrate research into their clinical training, with the ambition of eventually becoming a clinical academic employed primarily by a University or the NHS.
+This career pathway involves trainees taking up posts that enable them to integrate research into their clinical training, with the ambition of becoming a clinical academic employed primarily by a university or the NHS.

-The academic experience can be highly valuable; providing knowledge and experience that facilitates future engagement in research and education, whilst delivering a skillset that is hugely beneficial for clinical work.
+The academic experience can be highly valuable, providing knowledge and experience that facilitates future engagement in research and education, while delivering a skillset that is hugely beneficial for clinical work.

 Engage in research at every stage of your training